rhasan33/manatal-test/README.md

     - then need to change directory to src folder in the docker container by `cd src` and then run `python manage.py migrate`
     - the project is running on `http://localhost:8080`
     - to run the test cases you need to run from docker shell: `python manage.py test` from the `src` directory

+## Step 3

+- time tracker:

+    - start time: 9:45 AM (14.11.2021)
+    - end time: 11:14 AM (14.11.2021)

+- Task Covered:

+    - install and setup `drf-nested-routers`
+    - api for all the CRUD and school seat availability logics with `drf-nested-routers`
+    - write test cases for nested routes

+- How to run:

+    - need to install docker and docker compose
+    - start the server by `docker-compose up --build`
+    - to do the migration first need to exec in the docker container by `docker-compose exec app bash`
+    - then need to change directory to src folder in the docker container by `cd src` and then run `python manage.py migrate`
+    - the project is running on `http://localhost:8080`
+    - to run the test cases you need to run from docker shell: `python manage.py test` from the `src` directory